Yaswanth-pati/Detection-of-Alzheimers/README.md

 # Alzheimer’s Disease Detection from Brain MRI using CNN

+## Project Introduction

+Alzheimer’s Disease is a progressive neurological disorder that affects memory and cognitive function.
+Early detection is crucial for managing and slowing the progression of the disease.
+This project leverages deep learning and medical imaging to classify brain MRI scans into different stages of Alzheimer’s disease.

+Using a pre-trained VGG16 Convolutional Neural Network as a feature extractor, we fine-tune a custom classification head to distinguish between four diagnostic categories:
+	•	Non Demented
+	•	Very Mild Demented
+	•	Mild Demented
+	•	Moderate Demented

+The project is deployed as a user-friendly Streamlit web application, where users can upload an MRI image and instantly receive a prediction of the disease stage.
+This tool demonstrates the potential of AI in assisting medical diagnosis and increasing awareness around cognitive health conditions.

 A Streamlit web app that classifies Alzheimer’s disease stage using deep learning on brain MRI images.

 ## Project Description